-HF 12dB/octave, 50Hz to 20kHz
+HF 12 dB/octave, 50 Hz to 20 kHz

-This is so that the user can apply a low pass filter to the LFE leg of the main output (at either 80Hz or 120Hz for example) to remove unwanted higher frequencies.
+This is so that the user can apply a low pass filter to the LFE leg of the main output (at either 80 Hz or 120 Hz for example) to remove unwanted higher frequencies.

-The endstop of the rotary control on the LF and HF filters will create a flat response.
-There are buttons to allow flattening of the filters on the Panels - EQ/ Dyn screen.
+There are buttons to allow flattening of the filters on the Panels - EQ/Dyn screen.